The 9 Commandments of Raising the Perfect Dog

 - I will focus on training and rewarding desirable behaviors.
 I won’t resort to physical punishment and focusing on what the dog does wrong.
 Correcting dogs increases their fear and anxiety and hence increases their risk for developing aggression problems.

 - Because dogs are highly social animals, I will integrate the dog into the family.
-I will not leave my dog tied outdoors.
+I will not leave my dog outdoors.